siddhi-io/siddhi/README.md

 Siddhi is a cloud native **_Streaming_** and **_Complex Event Processing_** engine that understands **Streaming SQL queries** in order to capture events from diverse data sources, process them, detect complex conditions, and publish output to various endpoints in real time.

+* Siddhi has web-based graphical and textual tooling.
+* Siddhi provides runtime distributions that can run
+    * As an embedded Java and Python library.
+    * As a micro service on bare metal and VM.
+    * As a micro service on Docker.
+    * And run natively in Kubernetes.

 For information on <a target="_blank" href="https://siddhi.io/">Siddhi</a> and it's features refer <a target="_blank" href="https://siddhi.io/redirect/docs.html">Siddhi Documentation</a>.

 ## Overview